Eligibility for Federal Financial Aid

 - have a high school diploma or equivalent: General Education Development (GED) certificate or Home Schooled.

-Students with bachelor’s degrees taking courses required by the state for teacher certification may borrow a Federal Perkins Loan or a Federal Direct Loan at the fifth-year undergraduate limits, even though they are not actually pursuing a degree.
+Students with bachelor’s degrees taking courses required by the state for teacher certification may borrow a Federal Direct Loan at the fifth-year undergraduate limits, even though they are not actually pursuing a degree.
 Undeclared (pre-major) graduate students can take out loans at the fifth-year undergraduate limits for one year if they are enrolled in preparatory coursework.
 Preparatory coursework does not include courses taken solely to raise the student’s GPA to meet graduate admission standards and the courses must be part of an eligible program.
+The courses must be part of an eligible program.

 In most cases, students must be enrolled at least half time (6 credit hours) in courses required for their program to be eligible for federal financial aid.
 Students may be eligible for a Federal Pell Grant and TEACH Grant when enrolled less than half time.